kobaltcore/renkit/README.md

 #### `tasks.keystore`
 Overwrites the auto-generated keystore with the given one.
 This is useful for distributing releases via the Play Store, which requires the same keystore to be used for all builds, for example.

-- `enabled`: Whether the task should run or not.
-Defaults to `false`.
 - `keystore_apk`: The base-64 encoded binary keystore file for the APK bundles.
 - `keystore_aab`: The base-64 encoded binary keystore file for the AAB bundles.

 #### `tasks.convert_images`
 Converts the selected images in the given directories to WebP to save space on-disk.
 This task specifically replaces every selected file with its WebP version but does not change the file extension to ensure that all paths to assets and sprites remain the same.

-- `enabled`: Whether the task should run or not.
-Defaults to `false`.

 This task takes a dynamic set of properties where each key is the path to a directory containing image files to be converted and its value is a table of configuration options for that particular path.
 That way, various paths can be converted with different options for more flexibility.